aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images1/dp-6.png)

-	>**Note**:Once published, the model becomes a Power BI dataset.
+	>**Note**: Once published, the model becomes a Power BI dataset.
 In this lab, this dataset is a core dataset that a business analyst can extend to create a specialized dataset.
 In the next exercise, you will create a specialized dataset to solve a specific business requirement.

 4. Close Power BI Desktop.